auth.user

 viewer(ctx)Doc<"User"> \| nullReturns the current session user’s full document, or null when unauthenticated.

 delete(ctx, userId, { cascade? }){ userId }Deletes a user.
-With cascade: true, also deletes all linked sessions, accounts, memberships, and keys.
+With cascade: true, also deletes all linked sessions, accounts, memberships, keys, and owned emails.
 Throws ConvexError with code INVALID_PARAMETERS on failure.

 Examples